 - Wholegrain cereal in the form of oats, muesli, wholemeal bread

-- Make meals based around brown rice or quinoa
+- Make meals based on brown rice or quinoa

 - Snack on dried apricots, and pumpkin or sunflower seeds